-Menifee is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Menifee isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Menifee are a mix of both white- and blue-collar jobs.
 Overall, Menifee is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Menifee who work in office and administrative support (13.10%), sales jobs (10.94%), and management occupations (8.43%).

-In terms of college education, Menifee is nearly on par with the US average for all cities of 21.84%: 18.95% of adults 25 and older in Menifee have a bachelor's degree or advanced degree.
+The percentage of adults in Menifee who are college-educated is close to the national average for all communities of 21.84%: 18.95% of the adults in Menifee have a bachelor's degree or advanced degree.

 The per capita income in Menifee in 2010 was $26,087, which is middle income relative to California and the nation.
 This equates to an annual income of $104,348 for a family of four.
 However, Menifee contains both very wealthy and poor people as well.